 Increased bleeding will delay the formation of scabs, meaning that your wounds will stay open for longer than usual, increasing the risk of infection.
 It can affect the survival of the new hair follicles and permanently damage the results.

 The newly transplanted grafts need the necessary nutrients and oxygen from the blood supply to stay put.
 Your grafts will not get an adequate supply of these, resulting in permanent damage.
-That’s another reason why the answer to “can I drink alcohol before hair transplant?” is still no.
+That is why you should not drink alcohol before a hair transplant.

 Fluctuations in Blood Pressure